Number: 1.9.1 | Procedure Name: Student-Initiated Withdrawals |

 If the student did not receive any financial aid for the term in which they are requesting the medical withdrawal, the student must note that on their Request for Medical Withdrawal form.

-Once the submission is ready for review, a Counseling Services staff member will route the form and supporting documentation to the Dean of Student Development and Support.
+Once the submission is ready for review, a Counseling Services staff member will route the form and supporting documentation to the Dean of Student Services.
 Within ten (10) working days of receipt of the form and supporting documentation, the Dean will log the request, review the submission, and consult with instructional deans as needed.
-If no additional information or documentation is needed, the student will be notified of the outcome via ConnectMail (or other email account, if the ConnectMail is no longer active).
+If no additional information or documentation is needed, the student will be notified of the outcome via student email (or other email accounts, if the student email is no longer active).
 If additional information or documentation is needed, the student will instead be notified of what should be provided and the date by which it must be submitted.
 This notification will be made via email and phone/voicemail.

-Within ten (10) working days of receipt of any additional information or documentation, the Dean of Student Development and Support will review the submission and consult with instructional deans as needed.
+Within ten (10) working days of receipt of any additional information or documentation, the Dean of Student Services will review the submission and consult with instructional deans as needed.
 The student will then be notified of the outcome via email.

 If the request is denied, the signed Request for Medical Withdrawal form and all supporting documentation will remain on file with the Dean.